How to Reduce Stress

 Sleep well

 Sleep is so important for our mental health and wellbeing so 7-8 hours a night is a priority.
-Invest in blackout curtains, keep a window open at night for ventilation, read a book before bed rather than a screen and keep the lights low for a few hours before bed to promote the production of melatonin.
+Invest in blackout curtains, keep a window open at night for ventilation and read a book before bed.
+Rather than a screen and keep the lights low for a few hours before bed to promote the production of melatonin.
 Go to bed and get up at the same time each day.

 Buy more time